TyeCampbell/react-colorboxes/README.md

 Initially, each box should have a background color chosen from a random list of colors.

-When you click any box:

-it should change its color to a different random color.
+When boxes are clicked, it should change its color to a different random color.

 Here’s some inspiration: